 But because I eat so plant-based most of the time, to me, this is an acceptable plan B, on the road.

 We are so grateful to see a major corporation care enough about their employees to offer affordable meals that are healthier, to boot!

-In fact, this has made evening meals feel like little adventures of joy.
-We are so excited to see what is served up each day.
-We have so much fun, simply exploring these treats.
+In fact, this has made meals feel like little adventures of joy.
+It is so exciting to see what is served up each day.
+It is so much fun, simply witnessing these treats.

-(And...it makes one look forward to somehow helping these corporations take the next step of learning to leave out the few ingredients that we know are not necessary.)
+(And...it makes one look forward to somehow helping these corporations take the next step of learning to leave out those few ingredients that we know are not necessary.)